Why is Bloomtown a Palm Oil Free Company?

 What about sustainable palm oil?

 In 2010 Unilever made a high-profile announcement that it would be switching to “sustainable” palm oil.
 This would be commendable if it weren’t for the fact that Unilever is a member of the Round Table for Sustainable Palm Oil (RSPO), the self-regulating and self-certifying body that, claims to be not for profit, yet is made up of the very corporations that profit the most from the palm oil industry.
-Together, RSPO members like Unilever, Cadbury's, Nestle, Tesco, and L’Oreal (who own The Body Shop) make up 40% of the global palm oil trade, which sounds a lot like the fox being left in charge of the hen house, doesn’t it?
+Together, RSPO members like Unilever, Cadbury's, Nestle, Tesco, and L’Oreal (who used to own The Body Shop) make up 40% of the global palm oil trade, which sounds a lot like the fox being left in charge of the hen house, doesn’t it?

 Even if you choose to believe the claims of the RSPO, in 2012, only 15% of the total palm oil produced around the world was even RSPO-certified.
 Most palm oil is not even claiming to be sustainable, which makes the hype created over sustainable palm seem like nothing more than greenwashing.
 According to Greenpeace, the “RSPO actually risks creating the illusion of sustainable palm oil, justifying the expansion of the palm oil industry.”